chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 Packing in Circle
 ==================================

 This example introduces the concept of parameter files to parametrize Lethe simulations.
-It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meaning of the parameters in Lethe-DEM.
+It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meaning of the parameters in the DEM solver of Lethe.

 ----------------------------------